yugabyte/yugabyte-db/docs/content/preview/tutorials/azure/azure-api-management.md

 ## Design a REST API in Azure

 Azure's API Management service provides multiple options for API design.
-Users can create an API from scratch, create or import an API definition, or create an API from an existing Azure resource.
+You can create an API from scratch, create or import an API definition, or create an API from an existing Azure resource.

 ![Designing an API in API Management instance](/images/tutorials/azure/azure-api-management/azure-api-mgmt-designing-api.png "Designing an API in API Management instance")